London Eye Tickets

 Where to eat near the London Eye

-Despite not being a country with a great gastronomic tradition, London has some good restaurants, although most of them tend to be a bit pricey.
-For your lunch stop, I recommend three restaurants near the London Eye.
+Although it is not a country with a great gastronomic tradition, London has some good restaurants, although most of them tend to be a little pricey.
+For lunch, I recommend three restaurants near the London Eye.

-They range from eating typical English dishes, such as at St Stephen's Tavern (on the pavement opposite Big Ben), to savouring the exclusive food of a Michelin-starred restaurant near Parliament, the Roux at Parliament, to eating quality food and good service aboard a boat, on the London Showboat, which you can board from Westminster Bridge.
+Here you can enjoy everything from typical English dishes at St Stephen's Tavern (opposite Big Ben) to the exclusive cuisine of a Michelin-starred restaurant near Parliament, Roux at Parliament, or quality food and good service on board a boat, the London Showboat, which you can board from Westminster Bridge.

 Book tickets for the London Eye